Monologue: Is Anthropic Killing Cursor?

 The reality was, of course, far grimmer.

-Cursor users have found themselves heavily rate limited, especially on Anthropic models, with the so-called unlimited agent requests mostly pushing them towards cursor's own own Frontier model, which users claim is nowhere near as effective as models from OpenAI and Anthropic.
+Cursor users have found themselves heavily rate limited, especially on Anthropic models, with the so-called unlimited agent requests mostly pushing them towards Cursor's own own Frontier model, which users claim is nowhere near as effective as models from OpenAI and Anthropic.

 On June 30th, Cursor made another change to their product features, changing unlimited agents to extended limits on agents, further muddying pricing on a product that was once renowned for its simplicity and lack of limits.

-this isn't good, is it?
+So, this isn't good, is it?

-Silicon Valley's favorite coding startup has in the last few weeks completely changed how its customers interact with its product, both degrading the service and making it far more expensive in the process.
+Silicon Valley's favorite coding startup has, in the last few weeks, completely changed how its customers interact with its product, both degrading the service and making it far more expensive in the process.

 They also allow you now to use usage-based pricing.
+Now, this is the funny one.

 If you pay $20 a month on Cursor, they will guarantee you $20 a month of AI compute, at least.

+So they're literally giving money away.
 They had a 20% fee on top of compute, but wow, so you're making 20% margin?
+No, you're fucking not.

 They're losing money on everything, I'm sure of it.

+But it's strange.
 It's strange and it's bad, but this is also textbook and shittification.

-Corey Doctorow's term for when platforms offer a high-quality product to gain a large user base, usually through convenience convenience or great value, then degrade the service over time to make more money as a means of maximizing value for shareholders or making money themselves.
+Cory Doctorow's term for when platforms offer a high-quality product to gain a large user base, usually through convenience convenience or great value, then degrade the service over time to make more money as a means of maximizing value for shareholders or making money themselves.

-It's also part of my rot economy thesis that growth at all-cost thinking has dominated the tech industry, and I'd argue, thanks to the proliferation of business idiots controlling everything, that they've drained some of the logic behind inshitification away, because very few of these companies actually have a plan for sustainability, let alone profitability.
+It's also part of my rot economy thesis that growth at all-cost thinking has dominated the tech industry, and I'd argue, thanks to the proliferation of business idiots controlling everything, that they've drained some of the logic behind in shitification away, because very few of these companies actually have a plan for sustainability, let alone profitability.

-Generally, inshitification gets people through the door and makes the service totally impossible to avoid, makes it essential.
+Generally, in shitification gets people through the door and makes the service totally impossible to avoid, makes it essential.

-That's really difficult to do with a paid software product like Cursor because AI compute is so fucking expensive.
+That's really difficult to do with a paid software product like cursor because ai compute is so fucking expensive it's so expensive so cursor has decided to in shitify without making sure that they have something essential

-Any Sphere, which is the company that makes Cursor, by the way, is, despite getting $900 million in funding in early May, running out of money, or at least believes that continuing to operate its business in the way it did less than a month ago would cause it to do so.
+Anisphere, which is the company that makes Cursor, by the way, is, despite getting $900 million in funding in early May, running out of money, or at least believes that continuing to operate its business in the way it did less than a month ago would cause it to do so.

+But why the sudden changes?
 Why the knife in the heart of their customers just after raising nearly a billion dollars?
+It's simple.
+It's a chain in shittification.

 Anthropic jacked up their prices and so did OpenAI.

 On May 22nd, 2025, a few weeks after Cursor raised $900 million, Anthropic launched both Claude Sonnet and Claude Opus 4.
+You might say Claude 4 Opus Opus or Claude 4 Sonnet.

 I don't care.

 But these were two new powerful, as judged by benchmarks made specifically for large language models.
+And I should add that the expensive Claude Opus 4 was more focused on coding benchmarks.

 This is an important detail.

-Now, eight days later, on May 30th, 2025, a patron Anthropic's API documentation appeared for the first time called Service Tiers, adding priority tiers for enterprise startups that didn't want to, and I quote,
+Now, eight days later, on May 30th, 2025, a page on Anthropic's API documentation appeared for the first time called Service Tiers, adding priority tiers for enterprise startups that didn't want to, and I quote, sorry, I mean, did want to, and I quote, provide a guarantee around the infrequency of server-overloaded errors, even during peak times.

+Hmm, that's not good.
 Anthropic service tiers require a multi-month upfront commitment on how many tokens per minute your startup will use, but also add an insidious charge around prompt caching.

-they've added a VIG to it or a tax, whatever you call it, a toll perhaps, and they're now charging, and this is really fucking insidious, either 125% or 200% of the cost of caching information that you need to access it more readily.
+they've added a vig to it or a tax whatever you call it a toll perhaps and they're now charging and this is really fucking insidious either 125 or 200 of the cost of caching information that you need to access it more readily and i should add this is only if you want the priority tier and uh another thing coding startups are extremely prompt cache heavy.

-And they're not the only ones doing it.
+Kind of fucked up, right?
+Very fucked up.
+And they're not the only ones ones doing it.

 On June 25th, 2025, OpenAI also launched priority processing for API customers.